The Best Way to Change Car Insurance Companies

 Getting in an accident or getting a ticket can raise your rates, but insurance companies generally only refigure your rates at renewal time.

-So if you cause a crash today and your insurance policy won't renew for six months, that means you'll pay the same rates for the next six months.
-On the other hand, if you switch insurance companies right after you get in an accident, you'll pay higher rates right away.
+So if you cause a crash today and your insurance policy won't renew for six months, that means you'll pay the same rate for the next six months.
+On the other hand, if you switch insurance companies right after you get in an accident, you'll pay a higher rate right away.

 If you have a loyalty or bundle discount